X

 ENBREL is a medicine that affects your immune system.
 ENBREL can lower the ability of your immune system to fight infections.
 Serious infections have happened in patients taking ENBREL.
 These infections include tuberculosis (TB) and infections caused by viruses, fungi, or bacteria that have spread throughout the body.
 Some patients have died from these infections.
 Your healthcare provider should test you for TB before you take ENBREL and monitor you closely for TB before, during, and after ENBREL treatment, even if you have tested negative for TB.

-There have been some cases of unusual cancers, some resulting in death, reported in children and teenage patients who started using tumor necrosis factor (TNF) blockers before 18 years of age.
+There have been some cases of unusual cancers, some resulting in death, reported in children and teenagers who started using tumor necrosis factor (TNF) blockers before 18 years of age.
 Also, for children, teenagers, and adults taking TNF blockers, including ENBREL, the chances of getting lymphoma or other cancers may increase.
 Patients with RA may be more likely to get lymphoma.

 Before starting ENBREL, tell your healthcare provider if you: